 The most dangerous thing most people ever do is get behind the wheel of a car.
-Nationwide, auto collisions are the leading cause of death for younger adults and kids.1 According to NHTSA, there are over 5.5 million reported auto crashes each year.
-These crashes kill over 30,000 people each year, and injure more than 2 million.
-On average, 90 people a day die in auto collisions – one every 16 minutes.2
+Nationwide, auto accidents are the leading cause of death for younger adults and kids.1 According to NHTSA, there are over 5.5 million reported auto accidents each year.
+These car wrecks kill over 30,000 people each year, and injure more than 2 million.
+On average, 90 people a day die in auto accidents – one every 16 minutes.2

 Distracted driving is now a serious threat to our safety.
 At any given moment, approximately 660,000 U.S. drivers are using cell phones.3 Further, drivers who use cell phones are three times as likely to cause a collision.
 Texting while driving is now the leading cause of death for teen drivers.4